sai10/Canteen-Inventory-Management-System/README.md

 ## Functionalities
 - Provides the searching facilities based on various factors.
 Such as Canteen, Orders, Items, Products
-- College Management System also sells the employees details online for students details, employees details, courses.
+- Canteen Inventory Management System also sells the employees details online for students details, employees details, courses.
 - It tracks all the information of Sales, Food, Items ect
 - Manage the information of Sales